-Notes: Robust standard errors are obtained by clustering at the session level to account for interdependencies of observations that come from the same session and are reported in the parentheses.
-Efficient outcomes are ones that maximize the sum of match surpluses.
+Notes: Robust standard errors (reported in parentheses) are obtained by clustering at the session level to account for interdependencies of observations that come from the same session.
+An efficient outcome is one that maximizes the sum of match surpluses.
 PAM indicates positive-assortative matching, while NAM indicates negative-assortative matching.
 An allocation is stable (or stable -x tokens) if the matching is utilitarian efficient and no pair can generate any gain (of more than x tokens) by blocking the observed outcome.

 Table 2 suggests several insights.
-First, a substantial fraction of all of our markets culminate in efficient matchings.
-Matchings are for the most part positively assortative when PAM is efficient and negatively assortative when NAM is efficient.
+First, a substantial fraction of all of our markets culminates in efficient matchings.
+For the most part, matchings are positively assortative when PAM is efficient and negatively assortative when NAM is efficient.

-Second, incomplete information imposes an important obstacle for efficiency, particularly for submodular markets.
+Second, incomplete information poses an important obstacle for efficiency, particularly for submodular markets.
 For supermodular markets, moving from complete to incomplete information generates a reduction of 10 percentage points in the fraction of efficient matchings.
 In contrast, for our submodular markets, the fraction of efficient matchings almost halves, dropping by 34 percentage points.

 Third, there are fewer stable than efficient outcomes.
-It is important to note that much of the instability we observe is due to unstable transfer profiles, as captured by the difference between the fraction of outcomes that entail an efficient matching and those that are stable.
-For example, with complete information, 6% of supermodular markets do not culminate in an efficient matching, while 15% of supermodular markets yield an efficient matching but with unstable transfers.
+Much of the instability we observe is due to unstable transfer profiles, as captured by the difference between the fraction of outcomes that entail an efficient matching and those that are stable.
+For example, with complete information, 6% of supermodular markets do not culminate in an efficient matching, while 16% of supermodular markets yield an efficient matching but with unstable transfers.
 This wedge is even more pronounced for submodular markets.
 With complete information, 27% of markets do not culminate in efficient matchings, while 59% produce an efficient matching with unstable transfers.

 Fourth, the surplus structure has important impacts on whether emergent outcomes are stable.
-Submodular markets generate significantly and substantially fewer stable outcomes than do submodular markets, especially under incomplete information, with differences that are more pronounced than the comparisons of efficient outcomes.
-With complete information, 79% of supermodular markets culminate in a stable outcome, while for submodular markets, the corresponding figure is 14%.
+Submodular markets generate significantly and substantially fewer stable outcomes than do supermodular markets, especially under incomplete information, with differences that are more pronounced than the comparisons of efficient outcomes.
+With complete information, 78% of supermodular markets culminate in a stable outcome, while for submodular markets, the corresponding figure is 14%.
 This is the case even when allowing for minimal "mistakes" in terms of the transfer profile.
-With incomplete information, the fraction of stable outcomes in supermodular markets falls to 55%, while the fraction of stable outcomes in submodular markets nearly vanishes, standing at 3%.
+With incomplete information, the fraction of stable outcomes in supermodular markets falls to 54%, while the fraction of stable outcomes in submodular markets nearly vanishes, standing at 3%.

-These comparisons are mirrored by the pattern of blocking pairs we observe when outcomes are unstable.
-For supermodular markets, unstable outcomes are associated with an average of 1.56 blocking pairs with complete information and an average of 1.50 blocking pairs with incomplete information.
-The corresponding figures for our submodular markets are 1.67 and 2.79.
-In particular, with incomplete information, submodular preferences yield significantly more blocking pairs (at 1% confidence level).
-The patterns are even more pronounced when considering efficient, but unstable, outcomes.
+These comparisons are mirrored by the pattern of blocking pairs.
+For supermodular markets, unstable outcomes are associated with an average of 1.56 blocking pairs with complete information and an average of 1.65 blocking pairs with incomplete information.
+The corresponding figures for our submodular markets are 1.67 and 2.86.
+In particular, with incomplete information, submodular preferences yield significantly more blocking pairs than supermodular preferences (at the 1% significance level).
+The patterns are more pronounced when considering efficient, but unstable, outcomes.
 In those, we see an average of one blocking pair with complete information and an average of 1.25 blocking pairs with incomplete information when surpluses are supermodular.
-The figures for our submodular markets are 1.32 and 1.93, both significantly higher than the corresponding values for our supermodular markets (at 2% and 1% confidence levels, respectively).
-A similar pattern emerges when considering the average surplus generated by blocking pairs of unstable outcomes, with incomplete information and submodularity leading to greater average surplus available across blocking pairs.
-These results suggest that, even with fairly unrestricted and decentralized interactions, market participants facing incomplete information are not gleaning enough information to attain complete-information stability.
+The figures for our submodular markets are 1.32 and 1.93, both significantly higher (at the 1% significance levels).
+A similar pattern emerges when considering the average surplus generated by blocking pairs of unstable outcomes, with incomplete information and submodularity leading to greater average surplus available across blocking pairs.14 These results suggest that, even with fairly unrestricted and decentralized interactions, market participants facing incomplete information ate anticipants facing incom-